French Quarter Walking Tour

-Your tour ends at the Cabildo, built under Spanish rule in 1795-1799, and the site of the Louisiana Purchase in 1803.
+Your tour ends at the Cabildo, built under Spanish rule in 1795-1799, and the site where the Louisiana Purchase transfer of power took place in 1803.
 Featuring a comprehensive exhibit on Louisiana's early history, the Cabildo served as a city hall, a courthouse and a prison.
 It was the headquarters of the Louisiana State Supreme Court for the landmark Plessy vs. Ferguson decision.

 One of the most legendary artifacts on display here is the death mask of the French Emperor Napoleon Bonaparte.
 Some of his former officers schemed to rescue him from exile on the island of St. Helena and bring him to Louisiana but he died a few days before this plan was finalized.

 Note: This is a walking tour on uneven sidewalks and streets, so please wear comfortable shoes!
 During warmer months, we recommend that you wear lightly colored clothing; caps/hats and umbrellas are also suggested.

 - Group rates apply to a minimum of 10 adults on our regularly scheduled tours.